emersonrp/fallout.bas/README.md

 When I'm ready to test, on the emulated TRS-80, I do:
 ```
-  IMPORT2 FALLOUT.TXT
+  IMPORT2 -n FALLOUT.TXT
 ```
-...which slurps up the file from the fake-SD-card directory, and names it ``FALLOUT/TXT`` on the TRS-80.
+...which slurps up the file from the fake-SD-card directory, changes the end-of-line characters to be correct for the TRS-80[^3], and names it ``FALLOUT/TXT`` on the TRS-80.
 Then:
 ```
   BASIC FALLOUT/TXT
 ```
 and after it has loaded and parsed/tokenized the file, off it goes.

 Your mileage may vary;  if you want to do this on a real TRS-80, you'll likely need to use one of the schemes mentioned above to get ``fallout.txt`` onto the machine.

-``fallout.txt`` is in "mac" format with respect to EOL characters[^3], which is the same format the TRS-80 used.
-If you edit locally and save it with any other EOL format, the TRS-80 will likely barf when you transfer it over and try to use it.
-Beware any editor configuration that you might have that "helpfully" converts old files to modern conventions.

-<i>vim users on non-Macs:  Add </i>``set ffs=mac,unix,dos``<i> to your .vimrc to make vim do the right thing when editing it locally (this won't work in an in-file modeline for bootstrapping reasons).</i>

 ### This is awesome!